jchips/jotter/README.md

 <center><img src='./public/jotter-circle.png' alt='Jotter logo' height='50px' width='50px'/></center>

-Tired of searching for the perfect private, accessible tool to easily organize your thoughts and ideas?
+Tired of searching for the perfect tool to easily organize your thoughts and ideas?
 Say hello to **Jotter**, the intuitive note-taking web app that combines the simplicity of Markdown with the power of organization.

 **Why Choose Jotter?**